nap2000/docs/ref-question-types.rst

 **Appearance:**

 *  pdflineimage, followed by the names of the geopoint questions to include in the compound image.
+*  pdftl, followed by questions that set traffic light colors

 Added in Smap Server version 21.11

 Just like the compound map this question represents cable segments and the location of faults along that segment.
 The representation is just a little more abstract than the map.
+However traffic light indicators can also be added to the output.

 .. rubric:: XLSForm